linux-test-project/ltp/doc/index.rst

 .. descriptions here are active

 :doc:`developers/setup_mailinglist`
-   How to configure git and to start sending patches via :git_man:`send-email`.
+   How to configure git and to start sending patches via :manpage:`git-send-email(1)`.

 :doc:`developers/writing_tests`
    Starting guide on writing tests